 Please describe the process by which you will collect your data.
 If you are using human subjects, this should include the population from which you obtain subjects, recruitment efforts, payment for participation, how subjects will be selected for eligibility from the initial pool (e.g. inclusion and exclusion rules), and your study timeline.
 For studies that don't include human subjects, include information about how you will collect samples, duration of data gathering efforts, source or location of samples, or batch numbers you will use.

 We will collect data through the experiment builder website Gorilla.
 Participants for the study will be recruited through Amazon Mturk and then routed to the Gorilla website.
 Specifically, we will recruit from the U.S. adult population (i.e., over 18 years old).
 We will only recruit through postings on Amazon Mturk and all participants will be compensated $2.25 for completion of the study.
-After data collection, some participants may be excluded for failing to provide above chance correct ratings for the clearly valenced stimuli—though this only applies to the previously validated stimulus sets (faces, scenes).
+After data collection, some participants may be excluded for failing to provide above chance correct ratings for stimuli with clear positive or negative valence as done in our previous work (Neta, Kelley, & Whalen, 2013; Neta, Norris, & Whalen, 2009; Neta & Tong, 2016).

 You may attach up to 5 file(s) to this question.
 You may attach files that you already have in this OSF project, or upload a new file from your computer.
 Uploaded files will automatically be added to this project so that they can be registered.